 Zoom in and out

-We are going to be examining EGFR aberrations in lung adenocarcinomas using TCGA.
+We are going to be examining EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
 We will be looking at mutation and copy number aberrations and how they affect gene expression.

 Start at our home page http://xena.ucsc.edu/ and click on 'Launch Xena'.
 You are now in our Visual Spreadsheet Wizard.

-Type 'GDC TCGA Lung Adenocarcinoma', select this study from the drop down menu, and click 'Done'.
+Type 'GDC TCGA Lung Adenocarcinoma (LUAD)', select this study from the drop down menu, and click 'Done'.

 Type 'EGFR', select the checkboxes for Gene Expression, Copy Number, and Somatic Mutation, and click 'Done'.

-We can see that samples that have high expression of EGFR (red, column B) tend to either have amplifications of EGFR (red, column C) or mutations in EGFR (blue tick marks, column D)
+We can see that samples from TCGA patients that have high expression of EGFR (red, column B) tend to either have amplifications of EGFR (red, column C) or mutations in EGFR (blue tick marks, column D)

 To further explore the relationship between the gene expression, mutation, and copy number variation data for EGFR, we will move columns to change the sort order, resize columns, and zoom in both for the entire Visual Spreadsheet and within a column.